Temporary events and apply for a Temporary Event Notice (TEN)

 Late Temporary Event Notices

-The late TEN can be served not less than 5 clear working days before the event, but if Sussex Police or the Environmental Protection Team make objection to a late TEN then the notice will not be valid, and the event cannot go ahead.
+The late TEN can be served not less than five clear working days before the event, but if Sussex Police or the Environmental Protection Team serve a notice of objection regarding a late TEN then the notice will not be valid, and the event cannot go ahead.
 There is no right to a hearing in such circumstances.

 Back to top